yugabyte/platform-go-client/docs/VMImageUpgradeParams.md

 ### NewVMImageUpgradeParams

-`func NewVMImageUpgradeParams(clusters []Cluster, creatingUser Users, forceVMImageUpgrade bool, kubernetesUpgradeSupported bool, platformUrl string, platformVersion string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, upgradeOption string, ybSoftwareVersion string, ) *VMImageUpgradeParams`
+`func NewVMImageUpgradeParams(clusters []Cluster, creatingUser Users, forceVMImageUpgrade bool, kubernetesUpgradeSupported bool, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, upgradeOption string, ybSoftwareVersion string, ) *VMImageUpgradeParams`

 NewVMImageUpgradeParams instantiates a new VMImageUpgradeParams object This constructor will assign default values to properties that have it defined,